Iraqis in Norway: Demographics

 As of 1 January 2012, the Norwegian Statistisk Sentralbyrå reported that there were 28,935 Iraqis in Norway of which 21,784 are first generation immigrants and 7,151 are born in Norway to two Iraqi parents.
-Iraqis are a group of refugees with a relatively short duration of residence in Norway (80 per cent have lived in Norway less than 10 years).
+Iraqis are a group of refugees with a relatively short duration of residence in Norway (80 percent have lived in Norway less than 10 years).
 Around one fourth of all Iraqis in Norway lives in the city of Oslo.

-Marriage
+Crime

-Due to a sizeable Iraqi population present in Norway, many have integrated and married Norwegians, as from 1996 to 2004, 179 marriages were contracted between a resident Iraqi man and a Norwegian woman, which makes up 19 per cent of the marriages of Iraqi men.
+According to Statistics Norway, in the 2010-2013 period, the proportion of Iraqi-born perpetrators of criminal offences aged 15 and older in Norway was 125.3 per 1000 residents.
+When corrected for variables such as age and gender as well as employment, the total decreased to 102.1.
+This is higher compared to the averages of 44.9 among native Norwegians.
+Iraqi-born perpetrators of criminal offences were higher than other Asian immigrants.
+For Iranian-born perpetrators of criminal offences it was 108,6 and 97,7 after age and gender adjustment.
+For Chinese-born perpetrators of criminal offences it was 34.4 and 29.3 after age and gender adjustment.